mongodb/docs/mongodb/source/utilities/mongoexport.rst

 .. option:: --password [password]

    Specifies a password to authenticate to the MongoDB instance.
-Use in conjunction with the :option:`mongoexport --username` option to supply a username.
+Use in conjunction with the :option:`--username` option to supply a username.

 .. option:: --dbpath [path]